If you suffer from pre-diabetes, it’s not too late to turn your health problems around.

 - Stay hydrated

 If you have high blood sugar levels, it’s really useful to stay hydrated as this allows you to excrete more excess sugar through urine.
 Also, people often mistake thirst for hunger, so staying well hydrated will assist in your efforts to stop overeating.

 What Foods Can I Eat On a Pre-Diabetes Diet?

-Here is our full list of recommended foods to eat during a prediabetes diet plan.
-Check our guide for some ideas of healthy snacks you can create using these ingredients.
+Here is our full list of recommended foods to eat during a pre-diabetes diet plan.
+Check our guide for some ideas for healthy snacks you can create using these ingredients.

 - Non-starchy vegetables